acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 the identities associated with the work aren't clear (e.g. it's about queer identities as a whole).

-`years`
+`fromYear`
 : The year the work associated with the artifact was published (or written, posted, etc.).
-If the artifact encompasses multiple works, this can be a range of years using a hyphen (e.g. 1987-1999).
+If the artifact encompasses multiple works that were published in different years, you should specify a range of years using this field and `toYear`.

+`toYear`
+: This value can be used with `fromYear` to specify a range of years.
+If the works associated with the artifact were only published in one year, this should be omitted.

 `decades`
-: This should be the same as `years`, but in the form of a list of decades.
-For example, if `years` is "1980-1999", this should be `["1980", "1990"]`.
+: The list of decades between `fromYear` and `toYear`.
+For example, if `fromYear` is 1980 and `toYear` is 1999, this should be `[1980, 1990]`.